Queen Elizabeth National Park

-Queen Elizabeth National Park is a national park in Uganda.
+Queen Elizabeth National Park is a national park in the Western Region of Uganda.

 Location

-Queen Elizabeth National Park (QENP) is in the Western Region of Uganda, spanning the districts of Kasese, Kamwenge, Rubirizi, and Rukungiri.
+Queen Elizabeth National Park (QENP) spans the districts of Kasese, Kamwenge, Rubirizi, and Rukungiri.
 The park is approximately 400 km by road south-west of Kampala, Uganda's capital and largest city.
 The city of Kasese lies to the northeast of the park, while the town of Rubirizi is to the southeast.
 The park adjoins Kyambura Game Reserve to the east, which itself adjoins the Kigezi Game Reserve (including the Maramagambo Forest) and thus the Kibale National Park to the northeast.
 The Virunga National Park in the Democratic Republic of the Congo lies across the border to the west.
 Together, these protected places completely encircle Lake Edward.
 The Rwenzori Mountains National Park in Uganda lies not far to the northwest.

 Confusingly, during the 1970s and 1980s, Western conservationists usually referred to the park as Rwenzori National Park.